openfoodfacts/smooth-app/README.md

 We have predefined run configurations for Android Studio and Visual Studio Code

-In order to run the application, make sure you are in the `packages/smooth_app` directory and run these commands :
+In order to run the application, make sure you are in the `packages/smooth_app` directory and run these commands:

 - `flutter pub get .`